The Caretaker (musician): 2016–2019: Everywhere at the End of Time

 After another break, the Caretaker returned with his final project, intended as an end to the Caretaker persona.
 He conceived of six interlinked releases, which would explore the progression of dementia stage by stage to its end.
 Later stages reprise loops and motifs from both earlier albums in the series, and from throughout the Caretaker's back catalogue.
+To immerse listeners, Kirby released each album 6 months apart.

-Kirby has always been driven by innovation and frustration with his own past, saying "I can’t carry on for another ten years looping old 1920s music" and seeking to make a final break, and expressing a quixotic desire to frustrate fans of his earlier work, describing them as "a certain type of listener who will be buying this for a particular type of sound".
+Kirby has always been driven by innovation and frustration with his past, saying "I can't carry on for another ten years looping old 1920s music" and seeking to make a final break, and expressing a quixotic desire to frustrate fans of his earlier work, describing them as "a certain type of listener who will be buying this for a particular type of sound".
 Everywhere at the End of Time is also influenced by technological changes since 1999, most notably advances in recording and mixing technology, and the new opportunities of sourcing music cuts online rather than scavenging in a physical record store.

 Everywhere at the End of Time was released to wide critical acclaim.

 In 2017, Kirby released Take Care.
-It's a Desert Out There..., following the suicide of his collaborator Mark Fisher, who was suffering with depression.
+It's a Desert Out There..., following the suicide of his collaborator Mark Fisher, who was suffering from depression.
 It features a single track in its 48-minute runtime, with previously unreleased music by the Caretaker.
-Kirby's initial intention would be to give Take Care for people attending at his Kraków Barbican performance.
+Kirby's initial intention would be to give Take Care for people attending at his performance at the Barbican Hall in London.
 However, its high demand caused him to share it on the internet.
 Released in a CD, it included a message stating its proceeds would be donated to the mental health charity Mind.

 Kirby's last work as the Caretaker, released alongside 2019's Stage 6, is Everywhere, an Empty Bliss, a collection of unreleased archival works.